SMI/dicompixelanon/doc/dcmaudit.md

 applied to the current image one at a time by right-clicking on the rectangle or all at once use the 'A' key.

+Redaction rectangles applied to the image will simply turn all enclosed pixels black.
+If the background is already black you won't see the rectangle of course.
+You can toggle the redaction using the plus and minus keys.
+This is useful when displaying images which already have rectangles in a database (maybe as a result of running dicom_ocr) if you want to verify what was redacted.

 ### Keyboard shortcuts

 ```